talpadk/ptouch-php/README.md

 The image file may be a .png .jpg or .gif.
 It must currently be 128 pixels high.
 Only the red value of the pixels are considered in order to determine if a black pixel should be printed

+As an example from a fresh git clone:

+     sudo ./ptouch-utils/ptouch-img test/test.png